Your postpartum period may be different from what you’re used to. It may be heavier, involve more cramping, or come later than expected.

 - bleeding continuously for more than seven days

 Contact your doctor if you experience these symptoms or anything else that concerns you related to your period.
+Some of these symptoms may indicate an infection.

 If anything seems out of the ordinary about your first period after pregnancy, contact your doctor.
-Excess bleeding or indications of infection are especially concerning for a new mom.
+Excess bleeding or indications of infection are especially concerning for a new parent.
 Listen to your body and play it safe.